n42r/n42r.github.io/index.md

 **AI adoption for engineering teams.** Assess where AI fits in your engineering workflow, design the conventions and guardrails that make it sustainable, and pilot the approach with real teams.
 The goal isn't "use more AI" — it's ship better software with the team you have.

 **Senior solution architecture.** Reliability, tech-debt programs, roadmaps that survive delivery, system design for teams that build.
 Hands-on when it helps; strategic when that's what's needed.
+Includes data-sharing and interoperability architecture for organizations navigating Catena-X, EU Data Act, or cross-partner data exchange requirements.

 **Technical co-founding and early-stage strategy.** For founders moving from idea to product: architecture that lets prototypes evolve into production without rework, AI-assisted development to move fast without cutting corners.